 Neurosyphilis refers to the infection of the brain and spinal cord by the syphilis bacteria.
 This can lead to destruction in many areas of the nervous system, causing loss of function of a person's arms or legs, loss of vision, and altered mental abilities.
 Neurosyphilis can affect many different body systems and may develop over an extended period of time.
 Symptoms of neurosyphilis usually include:

 Difficulty speaking or understanding speech.

 A wide gait.

-ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Thomas M. Bailey, MD - Family Medicine Specialist Medical ReviewerKirtly Jones, MD - Obstetrics and Gynecology Kevin C. Kiley, MD - Obstetrics and Gynecology
+ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Thomas M. Bailey, MD, CCFP - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerKirtly Jones, MD - Obstetrics and Gynecology, Reproductive Endocrinology Kevin C. Kiley, MD - Obstetrics and Gynecology